romz-pl/yumbo/doc/yumbo.md

 ## :green[Planning horizon]
 The software facilitates both short-term and long-term planning.
-The utilisation of this software guarantees that the expert is equipped with adequate resources to address the long-term requirements of each task.
-In addition, the software facilitates short-term planning and scheduling, thereby enhancing the convenience of the expert.
-The schedule can be updated in the event of changes to the expert's availability or the addition of a new task to the task pool.
+The use of Yumbo ensures that the expert is equipped with adequate resources to meet the long-term requirements of each task.
+In addition, the software facilitates short-term planning and scheduling, thereby increasing the expert's comfort level.
+It is recommended to use Yumbo frequently and regularly, e.g. weekly.
+For example, the schedule should be updated when the expert's availability changes or when a new task is added to the task pool.

 ## :green[Mathematical model]